n8n-io/n8n-docs/docs/integrations/builtin/credentials/slack.md

     * If you're building a bot, add the required scopes under the **Bot Token Scopes** section.

     /// note | Scopes
     Scopes determine what permissions an app has.
-Set your scopes based on which operations you want the [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/#required-scopes) node to perform.
+Set your scopes based on which operations you want the [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/#required-scopes) node to perform or the events you want the [Slack Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger/#required-scopes) node to trigger on.
     ///

 9. After you've added scopes, go up to the **OAuth Tokens for Your Workspace** section and select **Install to Workspace**.
 You must be a Slack workspace admin to complete this action.